candycode/parsley/README.md

 parsers which can be composed to generate more complex parsing classes.

-I am personally using this library to parse nearly-unstructured data from quantum electronic structure computations where in many case there is no concept of file format of validation so you usually have to crawl through piles of unrelevant text including citatons, quote of the day and info on the submitted job to extract and properly interpret the contained data.
+I am personally using this library to parse nearly-unstructured data from quantum electronic structure computations where in many cases there is no concept of file format of validation so you usually have to crawl through piles of unrelevant text including citatons, quote of the day and info on the submitted job to extract and properly interpret the contained data.